vflopez77/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 We used COUNTIFS() formulas for the Goal analysis.
-By embedding the criteria in the formulas, we are able to look at all the whole data and only count what we want.
+By embedding the criteria in the formulas, we are able to look at all the data and only count what we want.
 Multiple formulas were entered for 12 different goal ranges, and Successful, Failed, and Canceled (sic) outcomes.
 We then created a line graph to visualize the Outcomes vs. Goals.

 This is the visuatlization of Outcomes by Goals: